cardiagex/cardiagex/cardiagex.md

-## Hi, I'm Noé Da Silva and I created the blog cardiag.ex  👋
+## Hi, I'm Noé Da Silva and I created this project as a blog cardiag.ex  👋

 <!--
 **cardiagex/cardiagex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.